lebnxyz/lebmap/README.md

 third being the absolute last straw, so I switched to Webpack... everything about the build process is ickier as a result, but I'll gladly (if reulctantly) take icky over broken.

-So if you'd like to tinker with the project yourself, the following NPM scripts are relevant:
+So if you'd like to tinker with the project yourself, the following four NPM scripts are relevant:

+- `dev`: Serve a development build.
+Automatically opens in default browser.
+- `prodserve`: Ditto, but serves a production build (just in case).
-- `dev`: Build for development.
+- `build`: Builds for production.
-- `prod`: Build for production.
+- `devbuild`: Bulids for development (just in case).
-- `serve`: Serve whatever's in `docs/`, the output directory.
-(I can't currently get Webpack's dev server to work, so this is important.)
-- `sdev`: `dev` -> `serve`.
-- `sprod`: `prod` -> `serve.`

-(But don't look too hard at the remaining scripts.
+(And don't look at the remaining scripts.
 Please.
 It's for your own good.)

 Of note is my *patent* abuse of Pages' "build from `docs/`" feature, allowing for local debugging from the project root without requiring maintenance of a separate `gh-pages` branch to deploy from.
 If it works...!